 The Sciences are taught experimentally, that is, the teacher sets up an experiment, calls upon the children to observe, ponder, discuss and then discover.
 After the experiment, the children come together in studying the theory, deducting the conclusion, and applying the law.
-Through this process, rigorous, independent thinking and sound judgment are trained.
+Through this process, rigorous, independent thinking and sound judgment are developed.

 The Humanities take the children through a full sweep of cultural heritage.
-Beginning with stories of ancient Hebrew cultures in third grade, students progress around the world and through history, arriving at current events of the present day by eighth grade.
+Beginning with stories of ancient Hebrew cultures in third grade students progress around the world and through history, arriving at current events of the present day by eighth grade.
 By looking into these cultures and historical periods using their legends and their literature, students gain flexibility and an appreciation for the diversity of humankind.
 By the close of eighth grade, the students have journeyed from Greece and Rome to medieval history, the Renaissance, the Reformation, the Age of Exploration, up to our modern era.
 World religions are studied from an objective point of view in conjunction with the cultures from which they arose; this study is intended to foster knowledge, understanding and compassion.

-First graders prepare for writing with rhythmic, gesturing exercises known as form drawing (see examples, pgs.
-5, 24, 30) In first grade, consonants are introduced with a story that connects the shape and sound to a related image.
+First graders prepare for writing with rhythmic, gesturing exercises known as form drawing.
+In first grade, consonants are introduced with a story that connects the shape and sound to a related image.
 Hence, a capital letter "M" may take on the form of a mountain.
+In addition to learning the consonant symbols and sounds, first graders learn the sound and shapes of the short vowels so that they can begin reading CVC words.
 The children learn that written language, far from being abstract and arbitrary, has its origins in the expression of universal form.
 In the course of human history, real experience leads to pictorial images and then moves to abstract symbols.
 Throughout the grades, the children are encouraged to develop a profound love for language through drama, recitation, reading and writing.
-Texts taken from the rich humanities curriculum provide a high standard of quality for reading practice.
-Language arts skills are acquired at a different pace for each child.
-Each child's reading and writing skills are assessed in relation to their developmental stage.
+Texts taken from the rich humanities curriculum provide a high standard of literary quality that develops each student's language comprehension, an important ingredient for strong readers.
+Woodland Star teaches all children to read starting in first grade using the underpinnings of Structured Literacy.
+When children are exposed to reading lessons that are explicit, systematic and sequential they are able begin to read in the first grade.
+Each child's reading skills are assessed three times a year using a universal screener.